jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-payment-terminals/jbethpaymentterminal/write/redeemtokensof.md

   @param _memo A memo to pass along to the emitted event.
   @param _delegateMetadata Bytes to send along to the delegate, if one is provided.

-  @return claimAmount The amount of ETH that the tokens were redeemed for, in wei.
+  @return reclaimAmount The amount of ETH that the tokens were redeemed for, in wei.
 */
 function redeemTokensOf(
   address _holder,